 There's nothing like biting into a juicy, perfectly grilled burger with just the right combination of toppings.
 We rounded up some of the best places across New York State to get your fix of this national treasure.
-Warning: reading this blog will definitely make you hungry.
+Warning: reading this blog post will definitely make you crave a burger.

 Marble + Rye, Buffalo (Greater Niagara)

 What do you get when you combine fresh, locally-sourced ingredients with inventive flavor combinations and hip vibes?
-Well, the “M+R Burger” at the trendy Marble + Rye in downtown Buffalo, for starters.
-Featuring a patty crafted from house-ground brisket, chuck, short rib, and bone marrow, and topped with fried leeks, triple creme cheese, and mission fig jam, the “M+R” is sure to satisfy.
-Toppings change seasonally so it’s a good excuse to plan multiple visits to the "Queen City", where there are plenty of things to do and see to keep your crew busy.
+Well, the “Double Cheese Burger” at the trendy Marble + Rye in downtown Buffalo, for starters.
+Featuring two grass-fed beef patties, American cheese, red onions, mayo, mustard, and a side pickle, the “Double Cheese” is sure to satisfy.
+With an emphasis on fresh, local, and seasonal ingredients, Marble + Rye has an ever-changing seasonal menu, so it’s a good excuse to plan multiple visits to the "Queen City," where there are plenty of things to do and see to keep your crew busy.

 Livingood’s Restaurant & Brewery (Adirondacks)